jonathanhogg/flitter/docs/canvas3d.md

 specific render group with the `depth_sort` attribute.

-Turning off depth sorting will cause all instances to be dispatched to the GPU in an arbitrary order instead of front-to-back or back-to-front.
+Turning off depth sorting will cause all instances to be dispatched to the GPU in an arbitrary order instead of front-to-back or back-to-front, regardless of whether they have transparency or translucency.
 For non-transparent objects this will have no visual effect as the depth buffer will resolve overlaps.
-However, for overlapping transparent objects this may result in odd inversions.
+However, transparent and translucent objects will likely render incorrectly, showing the wrong objects behind.
 When rendering large numbers of small, non-transparent objects, it may be faster to turn off depth sorting and let the depth buffer handle overlaps.
 If depth buffer testing has been disabled with `depth_test=false`, then depth sorting is also automatically disabled.